NJIT-Highlander-Racing-Electrical/Dashboard/README.md

 7. Status LEDs for CVT Temperature, Data Acquisition, Battery Level, and Power On/off
 8. CAN-BUS Communication with Rest of Vehicle
 9. Boot screen including Highlander Racing logo

+## ESP32 Dual-Core Utilization

+* We decided to run CAN-Bus scanning solely on Core 0 (via a task) to ensure all messages are properly received
+* Writing to displays, 7-segment drivers, and math functions all take time, which means messages can be missed

 ## Visuals